mapeveri/muss/README.rst

 19. Suggested Topics in topic.
 20. Open and Close topic.
 21. Support to likes in topics and comments.
-22. Check if a user is a troll.
+22. Check if an user is a troll.
 23. Support Open Graph.